Posture Controls

 3. Choose the Severity level, and click Save.

-A success message is displayed and the Compliance results will be updated on the next evaluation.
+A success message appears.
+The Compliance results will be updated during the next evaluation.

 Configure Evaluation Parameters